zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[cxasm / notepad--](https://github.com/cxasm/notepad--) - 一个支持windows/linux/mac的文本编辑器，目标是做中国人自己的编辑器，来自中国。
 ## Java

+* 【2024-07-07】[apache / cloudstack](https://github.com/apache/cloudstack) - Apache CloudStack is an opensource Infrastructure as a Service (IaaS) cloud computing platform
 * 【2024-07-04】[apache / gravitino](https://github.com/apache/gravitino) - World's most powerful open data catalog for building a high-performance, geo-distributed and federated metadata lake.
 * 【2024-07-03】[kermitt2 / grobid](https://github.com/kermitt2/grobid) - A machine learning software for extracting information from scholarly documents
 * 【2024-07-01】[SkriptLang / Skript](https://github.com/SkriptLang/Skript) - Skript is a Spigot plugin which allows server admins to customize their server easily, but without the hassle of programming a plugin or asking/paying someone to program a plugin for them.